Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 ETL Challenges¶

-5. Standard Imputation: Remaining missing values in features (e.g., unrecorded BMI, CRP) were filled with the column median to preserve cohort size for exploratory analysis.
-This is a conservative choice; more sophisticated imputation (e.g., MICE) could be explored in future work.
+- Standard Imputation: Remaining missing values in features (e.g., unrecorded BMI, CRP) were filled with the column median to preserve cohort size for exploratory analysis (median was used over mean due to less sensitivity to skewing).
+This is a conservative choice; more sophisticated imputation (e.g., Multiple Imputation by Chained Equations (MICE)) could be explored in future work.

 # =============================================================================